 My husband and I talked about it.
 We thought if they are wondering and worried, then it kind of makes me feel the same way.
 Like he said, maybe it won’t change anything.
 Maybe it will.
 So I went ahead and did it.

 He didn’t have any answers because they were confused about the biopsy report compared to the PET scan report.
 They were just trying to cover all the bases.

 What went into your decision to get radiation therapy?

 I just wanted to get on with my life.
 On the other hand, I thought, “I don’t want to just shorten my life.
 How do I know?”
 We just don’t know.
 I tend to be more cautious.
 We did discuss it.
-I think we made the decision that night, my husband and I.
+I think my husband and I made the decision that night.

-He’s getting worn out driving me to Seattle every day, because we need to get in the commuter lane and it’s winter weather.
-Oh my gosh, we just don’t want to do that.
+He was getting worn out driving me to Seattle every day, because we needed to get in the commuter lane and it was winter weather.
+Oh my gosh, we just didn’t want to do that.
 We just knew the possible consequences versus maybe no consequences.
 It was hard to do.

 How was your experience with radiation?